-God is not only the cause of things and actions, but the cause likewise of the cessation of them, why they fall not out at all.
-God is the cause why things are not, as well as why they are; the cause why men favour us not, or, when they do favour us, want present wisdom and ability to help us, is from God's withdrawing the concurrence of his light and strength from them.
+God is not only the cause of things and actions, but the cause, likewise, of the cessation of them, why they fall not out at all.
+God is the cause why things are not, as well as why they are.
+Deus est prima causa cujuscunque non esse.
+The cause why men favour us not, or, when they do favour us, want present wisdom and ability to help us, is from God's withdrawing the concurrence of his light and strength from them.
 If a skilful physician doth us no good, it is because it pleaseth God to hide the right way of curing at that time from him.
-Which should move us to see God in all that befalls us, who hath sufficient reason, as to do what he doth, so not to do what he doth not, to hinder, as well as to give way.
+Which should move us to see God in all that befalls us, who hath sufficient reason, as to do what he doth, so not to do what he doth not, to hinder as well as to give way.

 The God of spirits hath an influence into the spirits of men, into the principles and springs of all actions; otherwise he could not so certainly foretell things to come.
-God had a work in Absalom's heart in that he refused the best counsel; there is nothing independent of him, who is the mover of all things, and himself unmoveable.
+God had a work in Absalom's heart in that he refused the best counsel.
+There is nothing independent of him who is the mover of all things, and himself unmoveable.

-Nothing so high, that is above his providence; nothing so low, that is beneath it; nothing so large, but is bounded by it; nothing so confused, but God can order it; nothing so bad, but he can draw good out of it; nothing so wisely plotted, but God can disappoint it, as Achitophel's counsel; nothing so simply and unpoliticly carried, but he can give a prevailing issue unto it; nothing so freely carried, in regard of the next cause, but God can make it necessary in regard of the event; nothing so natural, but he can suspend it in regard of operation, as heavy bodies from sinking, fire from burning, &c.
+Nothing so high, that is above his providence; nothing so low, that is beneath it; nothing so large, but is bounded by it; nothing so confused, but God can order it; nothing so bad, but he can draw good out of it; nothing so wisely plotted, but God can disappoint it, as Ahithophel's counsel; nothing so simply and unpoliticly carried, but he can give a prevailing issue unto it; nothing so freely carried, in regard of the next cause, but God can make it necessary in regard of the event; nothing so natural, but he can suspend it in regard of operation, as heavy bodies from sinking, fire from burning, &c.

-It cannot but bring strong security to the soul, to know that in all variety of changes and intercourse of good and bad events, God and our God, hath such a disposing hand.
+It cannot but bring strong security to the soul, to know that in all variety of changes and intercourse of good and bad events, God, and our God, hath such a disposing hand.
 Whatsoever befalls us, all serves to bring God's electing love, and our glorification together, God's providence serveth his purpose to save us.
-All sufferings, all blessings, all ordinances, all graces, all common gifts, nay, our very falls, yea, Satan himself with all his instruments, as over-mastered, and ruled by God, have this injunction upon them to further God's good intendment to us and a prohibition to do us no harm.
-Augustus taxed the world for civil ends, but God's providence used this as a means for Christ to be born at Bethlehem, Esther vi.
-1. Ahasuerus could not sleep, and thereupon calls for the chronicles, the reading of which occasioned the Jews' delivery.
-God oft disposeth little occasions to great purposes.
-And by those very ways whereby proud men have gone about to withstand God's counsels, they have fulfilled them, as we see in the story of Joseph and Moses, in the thing wherein they dealt proudly, He was above them, Exod. x.
-11.
+All sufferings, all blessings, all ordinances, all graces, all common gifts, nay, our very falls, yea, Satan himself with all his instruments, as over-mastered, and ruled by God, have this injunction upon them, to further God's good intendment to us, and a prohibition to do us no harm.
+Augustus taxed the world for civil ends, but God's providence used this as a means for Christ to be born at Bethlehem.
+Ahasuerus could not sleep, and thereupon calls for the chronicles, the reading of which occasioned the Jews' delivery, Esth. vi.
+1. God oft disposeth little occasions to great purposes.
+And by those very ways whereby proud men have gone about to withstand God's counsels, they have fulfilled them, as we see in the story of Joseph and Moses, 'in the thing wherein they dealt proudly, he was above them,' Exod. x.
+11. Divinum consilium, dum devitatur, impletur; humana sapientia, dum reluctatur, comprehenditur.-Greg.

-CHAP.
-XVII.

-Of Graces to be exercised in respect of Divine Providence.
+CHAPTER XVII.-Of graces to be exercised in respect of Divine Providence.

-WE are under a providence that is above our own; which should be a ground unto us, of exercising those graces that tend to settle the soul in all events.
+We are under a providence that is above our own; which should be a ground unto us, of exercising those graces that tend to settle the soul, in all events.
 As,